 Set Goals and Follow Up

 As a sales rep, setting goals for yourself can be a great form of motivation.
-Setting both long term and short term goals will help you stay on top of your work and ultimately increase sales productivity.
+Setting both long term and short term goals will help you stay on top of your work and ultimately boost your productivity.
 Sometimes work can get a little stressful, and having goals to work towards gives you a better sense of direction.
 It also forces you to be more accountable of yourself, and guarantees that you will stay on top of your work.
 And once you meet your goals, you will have a great sense of achievement and fulfillment.

 Get Better Leads